-Systemic change is especially needed to meet the challenges posed by the Paris Agreement both on national and international levels.
-There is growing recognition that incremental change in prevailing social, technological and economic structures will not suffice to achieve the goal of limiting the increase in global temperature to well below 2°C compared to pre-industrial levels.
-Major transformative changes towards sustainable structures/ systems will be necessary - changes that encompass broad deployment of technological, economic and social innovations.
-This might require significant upfront financing that can enable economic savings and environmental and social co-benefits in the long term.
-For both adaptation and mitigation, the challenge for the scientific community is to improve and enhance analyses, and models that support the analyses, for evaluating long-run perspectives of economic and social development.
-Systemic research will be necessary to assure an equitable and inclusive policy response.
+The COVID-19 crisis is a wake-up call for our social, economic and financial systems to be better prepared for the climate crisis that will likely stay with us over a much longer period of time.
+There is growing recognition that incremental change in prevailing social, technological and economic structures will not suffice to achieve the goal of limiting the increase in global temperature to well below 2°C compared to pre-industrial levels as prescribed by the Paris Agreement.
+The goal of the Austrian coalition government programme is to achieve climate neutrality by 2040.
+Incremental interventions with the aim to maintain the essence and integrity of the system can be distinguished from transformational interventions that change the system's fundamental attributes in response to climate and its impacts.
+Especially for decisions involving long lifetimes, transformative changes towards sustainable structures/systems should be investigated - changes that encompass broad deployment of technological, economic, financial and social innovations.
+For both adaptation and mitigation, the challenge for the scientific community is to improve and enhance analyses and analytical tools for evaluating longrun perspectives of economic and social development.

 Research on the social and human dimensions of climate policy interventions, especially as they affect the poor and vulnerable, will be necessary to complement economic and technological research.
-Developing equitable, responsible and socially inclusive pathways is essential for Austrian and international climate policy.
-The historic Warsaw International Mechanism (WIM) on Loss and Damage, endorsed in Paris, fosters the continued leadership of developed countries in climate action while for the first time bringing all nations into a common cause based on their historic, current and future responsibilities.
-Moreover, many interventions for incremental and transformative change in Austria will complement and merge with another major international agenda - achieving the Sustainable Development Goals.
+Developing equitable, responsible, resilient and socially inclusive pathways is essential for Austrian and international climate policy.